ga4gh/va-spec/schema/profiles/def/MolecularConsequenceStatement.rst

       - string
       - 1..1
       - The relationship declared to hold between the subject and the object of the Statement.
-   *  - objectCondition
+   *  - objectMolecule
-      - :ref:`Condition` | :ref:`IRI`
+      - :ref:`SequenceReference` | :ref:`IRI`
       - 1..1
-      - The :ref:`Condition` for which the variant impact is stated.
+      - The molecule affected by the variant (cDNA reference sequence preferred).
-   *  - penetranceQualifier
+   *  - geneQualifier
-      - string
+      - :ref:`Gene` | :ref:`IRI`
       - 0..1
-      - Reports the penetrance of the pathogenic effect - i.e. the extent to which the variant impact is expressed by individuals carrying it as a measure of the proportion of carriers exhibiting the condition.
+      - The gene affected by the variant.
+   *  - consequenceTermsQualifier
+      - :ref:`ConsequenceTerm`
+      - 1..m
+      - Terms describing the effect of the variant on the molecule
-   *  - modeOfInheritanceQualifier
+   *  - molecularChangeQualifier
-      - :ref:`Coding`
+      - :ref:`Allele` | :ref:`Expression`
       - 0..m
-      - Reports a pattern of inheritance expected for the pathogenic effect of the variant.
-Use HPO terms within the hierarchy of 'HP:0000005' (mode of inheritance) to specify.
-   *  - geneContextQualifier
-      - :ref:`Gene` | :ref:`IRI`
-      - 0..1
-      - Reports the gene through which the pathogenic effect asserted for the variant is mediated (i.e. it is the variant's impact on this gene that is responsible for causing the condition).
+      - The sequence change caused by the variant on the downstream transcript or protein reference sequence.